By: AY1920S2-CS2103T-F11-4 Since: Jun 2016 Licence: MIT

 case a again will remove a different recipe from the cookbook.
 In this case, after executing test case a once, to

-execute it again, please add back the removed recipe using cookbook add recipe …
+execute it again, please add back the removed recipe using cookbook add recipe … or by deleting the .json files.

 -